 Our technology fuels companies like GitHub, 37Signals, Uber, Airbnb, OpenTable, Heroku and more.

-Recently acquired by PayPal, Braintree is now in an even greater position to change the way people pay.
-The team recently launched v.zero, a new SDK that enables processing of all payment instruments and platforms in a single code path.
+Acquired by PayPal, Braintree is now in an even greater position to change the way people pay.
 Headquartered in Chicago, Braintree has offices in San Francisco, New York, Sydney, London with employees stationed around the world.

 We power payments for some of your favorite companies like Uber, Airbnb and Fab.
 We build tools that forever change the way people buy and sell.
 Everyday we push to see how far we can take this mission.